 These Valentine's Day Epic Fail Stories Are Relatable AF, So You're Totally Not Alone

 When it comes to trying to plan a romantic evening for your SO, it can be very easy to forget that, A) Valentine's Day is a notoriously commercial holiday, and B) anything you and your boo do together will be great.
-You don't have to plan some iconic, rom-com night.
-Whatever the two of you choose to do together to celebrate (or not celebrate) V-Day will be wonderful.
-And if you plan something that ends up not being the amazing evening you had planned, that's OK.
+And if you plan something that ends up not being the amazing evening you had planned, that's also OK.
 I doubt these Reddit users were planning on their epic Valentine's Day fails, but it happens — sometimes things don't go as perfectly as you had hoped.
 There's always next year, or even the next day.
 There's no rule that says you can't celebrate your love for each other any day of the year.

 Wife and I (fiancée at the time) got dinner, both got food poisoning, and spent the next day or two taking turns in the bathroom.
 Not quite romantic.

 "I'm not interested in Valentines day, DO NOT GET ME ANYTHING, really, don't"

 Boyfriend in high school got really upset when I didn’t get him anything for Valentine’s Day after we agreed we weren’t going to do gifts for Valentine’s Day.